ToyinOmojola/website/content/publication/20sketchEEGFrontierHN/index.md

 ---
-title: Brain processes while struggling with evidence accumulation during facial emotion recognition - An ERP study
+title: "Brain processes while struggling with evidence accumulation during facial emotion recognition: An ERP study"

 # where your title was published - Markdown formatting is enabled here for italic etc.
 publication: Frontiers in human neuroscience